grinnell-cs/csc151-dh/_eboards/eboard05-1.md

   If `size` is 60, we get circles of radius ?, ?, and ?.
 The total height would then be ...

+### Notes on Numbers in Racket

+Important issue: Exact numbers are stored precisely; inexact numbers can be approximated.
+For integers, you'll see problems when you get to large numbers.
+For smaller numbers with a fractional part, you'll see a variety of issues.

+Exact integers are stored exactly.
+Inexact integers are approximated.
+For large enough values, you'll see a difference.

+        > (- (+ 1 (expt 10 50)) (expt 10 50))
+        > (- (+ 1 (expt 10.0 50)) (expt 10.0 50))

+We generally prefer exact numbers.
+However, inexact numbers naturally crop up in our calculations.
+There are also some storage and speed advantages to using inexact numbers.

+### Notes on Strings in Racket

+#### Syntax vs. Semantics

+We're beginning to see the difference between the conceptual (semantics) and how we express concepts (syntax).
+Consider, for example, a string that contains two quotation marks.

+Strings must begin and end with quotation marks.
+That is, the take the form "...".
+How do we signify a quotation mark within the string?
+If we just write a quotation mark, it's indistinguishable from the quotation mark that ends the string.
+Hence, we must precede it with a backslash.  `"\"\""`.

+#### Collating Sequences

+Behind the scenes, computers essentially store everything as numbers.
+The collating sequence tells you what number corresponds to each letter (or vice versa).
+It's helpful to see that, say, the uppercase letters precede the corresponding lowercase letters by exactly 32, or that the digit characters appear in order.
+We'll use them for those kinds of reasons.

 ### Gradescope notes

 * For S/N, S is 1 and N is 0.